barahona-research-group/hcga/README.md

 * [Linux users](https://docs.anaconda.com/anaconda/install/linux/).
 Linux will often require dependencies depending on your Linux distribution - these are described in the link.

+Once Anaconda is installed can download the *hcga* project.
+There are two ways to do this:
+1. Manually by clicking on the green Code button and downloading the zip file.
+Then unzip into your directory of choice.
+2. If you have git then clone the code.
+Go to your terminal and type ``` git clone https://github.com/barahona-research-group/hcga.git ```

-Once Anaconda is installed you can open your command terminal (in any operating system), navigate into the *hcga* folder and simply type:
+Once hcga is on your local machine you can open your command terminal (in any operating system), navigate into the *hcga* folder and simply type:

 ```
 pip install .